-Whistler's compact size surely contributes to its allure; with the main Whistler Village located roughly midway between the southernmost and northernmost neighborhoods, and only 16 kilometers separating them, nothing is distant in Whistler.
-You are never more than a few minutes away from access to Whistler and Blackcomb resorts as well as top-notch dining and shopping options.
+In this section of the Whistler City Guide, we take a look at neighborhoods in Whistler.
+The town's compact size surely contributes to its allure; with the main Whistler Village located roughly midway between the southernmost and northernmost neighborhoods, and only 16 kilometers separating them, nothing is distant in Whistler.
+You are never more than a few minutes away from access to Whistler and Blackcomb resorts and top-notch dining and shopping options.

-In Whistler, every neighborhood has its own personality and special qualities.
+In Whistler, every neighborhood has a personality and unique qualities.
 The ideal location for your Whistler house will depend on your objectives, tastes, and financial situation.
-Examine our neighborhood summaries to find the ideal location for you.
+Examine our neighborhood summaries to find the perfect location for you.

 At the foot of Whistler Mountain and Blackcomb Mountain, in Whistler Village, are the majority of the city's premier lodging options.
 The Village is divided into many districts, with Village North and the Upper Village being the most well-liked by tourists.